mycommits/bestpractice_cicd_study/readme.md

 # CI/CD Study Materials

-Here I place the resource links I found useful on CI/CD studying for Being a DevOps engineer.
+Here I place the resource links I found useful on CI/CD studying for Becoming a DevOps engineer.

 Feel free to contribute and add resources.